 The job of a soffit is:

 A gutter is a shallow trough fitted under the edge of a roof which collects and disposes of rainwater.
-If the right guttering is installed correctly, it shouldn’t need to be maintained beyond the occasional clearing of leaves and dirt.
+If the right guttering is installed correctly, it shouldn’t need to be maintained beyond the occasional clearing of leaves and dirt, keeping gutter repair costs to a minimum.

-- High qulaity, low maintenance solutions which are pleasing to the eye,
+- High-quality, low-maintenance solutions which are pleasing to the eye,

 - Enhances the appearance of your home,